SIDES 0 comments

 • 1 1/3 cups half and half

-• Preheat oven to 375 degrees F and move oven rack to lower middle position.
+• Preheat oven to 375° (F) and adjust oven rack to lower middle position.
 Grease a 9×13 baking dish with oil and set aside.

 • In a large bowl, whisk together both types of cornmeal, flour, sugar, salt, baking powder and baking soda.

-• In a separate bowl, whisk together buttermilk, eggs, and grapeseed oil.
+• In a separate bowl, whisk together the buttermilk, eggs, and grapeseed oil.

-• Add wet ingredients into dry and stir until combined.
+• Add the wet ingredients into the dry and stir until combined.

-• Immediately pour into prepared baking dish and bake on lower middle rack, turning halfway, until golden brown and a toothpick inserted comes out clean, about 22-25 minutes.
+• Immediately pour the batter into the prepared baking dish and bake on the lower middle rack, turning halfway, until golden brown and a toothpick inserted comes out clean, about 22-25 minutes.

 • Immediately after removing from oven, using a pastry brush, brush with reserved 1 tbsp butter.